naasking/async.h/README.md

 ```
 Most of the code looks very similar, with the main exceptions being the
 more concise names, and the fact that the async.h calls mostly don't need
-to accept the async structure as an argument.
+to accept the async structure/local continuation as an argument.

 Here is the same example as above, but where the timer is lifted to
 a local parameter: